ffund/ml-notebooks/notebooks/2-linear-regression-deep-dive.md

 Remember:

-* The total variance of $y$ is shown in the first plot, where each vertical line is $y_i - \bar{y}$
+The total variance of $y$ is shown in the first plot, where each vertical line is $y_i - \bar{y}$

-* The *unexplained* variance of $y$ is shown in the second plot, where each vertical line is the error of the model, $y_i - \hat{y}_i$
+The *unexplained* variance of $y$ is shown in the second plot, where each vertical line is the error of the model, $y_i - \hat{y}_i$

 In the next plot, we'll combine them to get some intuition regarding the *fraction of unexplained variance*.
-The dark maroon part of each vertical bar is the *unexplained* part, while the red part is *explained* by the linear regression.
+The purple part of each vertical bar is the *unexplained* part, while the orange part is *explained* by the linear regression.

 :::